Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Air Force and its opponents have combined to score more than 50 points in three of 10 games this season.
+- Air Force's games this season have gone over 49.5 points three of 10 times.

-- UNLV has combined with its opponents to score more than 50 points in four of 10 games this season.
+- UNLV's games have gone over 49.5 points in four of 10 chances this season.

-- Friday's total is 0.9 points lower than the two team's combined 50.9 points per game average.
+- The combined points per game average of the two teams, 50.9, is 1.4 points above Friday's over/under.

-- These two squads surrender a combined 51 points per game, 1.0 more than this contest's over/under.
+- This contest's total is 1.5 points lower than the 51 these two squads combine to give up per game in 2021.

-- Falcons games have an average total of 46.8 points this season, 3.2 fewer than Friday's over/under.
+- The Falcons and their opponents score an average of 46.8 points per game, 2.7 fewer than Friday's total.

-- The 50-point total for this game is 3.1 points below the 53.1 points per game average total in Rebels games this season.
+- The 49.5-point total for this game is 3.6 points below the 53.1 points per game average total in Rebels games this season.

 Air Force Stats and Trends

-- Air Force's games this year have gone over the total in four out of 10 opportunities (40%).
+- Air Force's games this year have hit the over on four of 10 set point totals (40%).

-- When Air Force puts up more than 31.5 points, it is 3-1 against the spread and 4-1 overall.
+- Air Force is 3-1 against the spread and 4-1 overall in games when it records more than 31.5 points.

-- The Falcons have 10 giveaways this season, while the Rebels have 16 takeaways .
+- The Falcons have turned the ball over 10 times this season, six fewer than the Rebels have forced (16).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.